SRE Consulting

 Yes — we integrate with existing monitoring stacks (Prometheus, Grafana, Datadog, New Relic, etc.) and enhance them with SRE practices: SLO-based alerting, structured incident management, and reliability-focused dashboards.
 We can also set up new observability stacks if needed.

-A basic SRE setup with SLOs, monitoring, and incident management typically takes 4-8 weeks.
-A comprehensive SRE transformation with full observability, automation, and reliability engineering can take 3-6 months.
+A basic SRE setup with SLOs, monitoring, and incident management often takes several weeks, depending on system complexity.
+A comprehensive SRE transformation with full observability, automation, and reliability engineering can take several months.
 We start with an assessment to define scope and priorities.

 We help design on-call structures, escalation policies, and incident response workflows.
 We can provide temporary on-call support during transitions, but our focus is on enabling your team to operate reliably long-term.
 We also offer ongoing SRE advisory for complex systems.